mozheshitouguohe/Illustrator-scripts/readme.md

 Checks if the line weights used in a document match the ones specified in the script.
 Each layer has its own defined line weights.

+The result if presented in a new layer named "Validation result".
+All strokes that have a line weight that is not according to the specification is highlighted in the specified color (default: red).

 ```
 var myLayers = [
                layer1 =